nolanmccleary/website/README.md

 # Personal Website
-This repository contains the source for my personal website.
+This repository contains the source code my personal website.

 The design is based on [NuroDev](https://nuro.dev)'s portfolio